Aqaba: Economy

-Benefiting from its location and status as Jordan's special economic zone, Aqaba's economy is based on the tourism and port industry sectors.
-The economic growth in Aqaba is higher than the average economic growth in the country.
-Under the special economic zone status some investments and trades are exempted from taxation, as a result, new resorts, housing developments, and retail outlets are being constructed.
-New projects such as Tala Bay and Saraya al Aqaba are constructed aiming at providing high-end vacation and residential homes to locals and foreigners alike.
+With status as Jordan's special economic zone, Aqaba's economy is based on the tourism and port industry sectors.

-Aqaba's location next to Wadi Rum and Petra has placed it in Jordan's golden triangle of tourism, which strengthened the city's location on the world map and made it one of the major tourist attractions in Jordan.
+Aqaba's location next to Wadi Rum and Petra has strengthened the city's location on the world map and made it one of the major tourist attractions in Jordan.
 The city is administered by the Aqaba Special Economic Zone Authority, which has turned Aqaba into a low-tax, duty-free city, attracting several mega projects like Ayla Oasis, Saraya Aqaba, Marsa Zayed and expansion of the Port of Aqaba.
 They are expected to turn the city into a major tourism hub in the region.
-However, industrial and commercial activities remain important, due to the strategic location of the city as the country's only seaport.
+Industrial and commercial activities remain important, due to the strategic location of the city as the country's only seaport.

-Over US$20 billion have been invested in Aqaba since 2001 when the Special Economic Zone was established.
-Along with tourism projects, Aqaba has also attracted global logistic companies such as APM Terminals and Agility to invest in logistics, which boosted the city's status as a transport and logistics hub.
-There are numerous hotels that reside in Aqaba but new hotels are also under construction.

 Aqaba is the only seaport of Jordan so virtually all of Jordan's exports depart from here.
 Heavy machinery industry is also flourishing in the city with regional assembly plants being located in Aqaba such as the Land Rover Aqaba Assembly Plant.

 By 2008 the ASEZ had attracted $18bn in committed investments, beating its $6bn target by 2020 by a third and more in less than a decade.
 The goal was adjusted to bring in another $12bn by 2020, but in 2009 alone, deals worth $14bn were inked.
 Some projects currently under construction are: